Buster-2002/Brankobot/README.md

 * Decent error handling
 * Response on mention
 * Response on server join
-* fully fledged birthdays, music, reminders and custom commands
+* Fully fledged birthdays, music, reminders, custom commands and more

 ### Commands